yh1126611/promoter_methylation_calculations/README.md

 ## Installation guide
 No installation required.
 ## Demo
-Start R session and preceed running whole script by importing demo input found under plot_comparison/comparison_sample.tsv as df via df=read.table("comparison_sample.tsv").
-A scatterplot figure in the format of Fig. 5h-j of study (Lee et al. 2026) is expected.
+Start R session and preceed running whole script by importing demo input found under plot_comparison/comparison_sample.tsv as `df` via `df=read.table("comparison_sample.tsv")`.
+A scatterplot figure in the format of Fig. 5h-j of study ([Lee et al. 2026](https://www.biorxiv.org/content/10.64898/2026.03.29.715150v1)) is expected.
 ## Instructions for use
-Organize your calculated promoter lengths for individual species beforehand into a data frame format with columns Class, Genome.size and Promoter.size and preceed prompting of the script with input importing i.e. df=read.table("<Your_promoter_sizes.tsv>")
+Organize your calculated promoter lengths for individual species beforehand into a data frame format with columns `Class`, `Genome.size` and `Promoter.size` and preceed prompting of the script with input importing i.e. `df=read.table("<Your_promoter_sizes.tsv>")`

 # 11. plot_umap.R
 ## System requirement